 Clearly identify your states

-Not only do formative assessments inform teachers how to adapt instruction, but they should provide rich descriptions of the student’s current state and include details on how they can do better next time.
+Not only do formative assessments inform teachers on how to adapt instruction, but they should provide rich descriptions of the student’s current state and include details on how they can do better next time.
 (Stiggins, 2006) Essential for maximizing the learning of this type of assessment is providing students with information about particular qualities of their work and about what they can do to improve.
 (Pellegrino, Chudowski & Glaser, 2001)

 According to the authors of Knowing what Students Know: The Science and Design of Educational Assessment, “Assessments should focus on making students’ thinking visible to both their teachers and themselves.”
 This reinforces the importance of knowing what the desired outcomes are because learners can only assess their current state accurately when they see clearly how it compares with the goals of the instructor.
 (Black & Wiliam, 1998)